lsst/pipelines_lsst_io/install/newinstall.rst

 ====================================

 Once the LSST Science Pipelines are installed, you can verify that it works by :doc:`running a demo pipeline <demo>`.
-This demo processes a small amount of SDSS data and verifies that measurements match expected values.

 See :doc:`demo` for instructions.